Campus construction and architecture

 Traffic signal on Del Mar Boulevard

-The City of Pasadena has hired Select Electric, Inc., to install new traffic signal equipment and related concrete infrastructure on Del Mar Boulevard at Michigan Avenue.
-The project starts in June 2025 and is expected to be complete in November 2025.
+The City of Pasadena has installed a new traffic signal and related infrastructure on Del Mar Boulevard at Michigan Avenue.
+The signal supports the safety of neighbors, preschool and school children, and others who use the intersection.

 The plan that governs Caltech construction